ewerybody/goodsoul.de/content/about.md

 ### Who am I?

-**Professionally** I'm a **Pricipal Technical Artist** at [Crytek](https://crytek.com) in Frankfurt am Main, Germany. (**What is that?** Well, here is a pretty comprehensive [video from Riot Games on YouTube about techart](https://youtu.be/kr7XYXMM7-U).)
+**Professionally** I'm a **Principal Technical Artist** at [Crytek](https://crytek.com) in Frankfurt am Main, Germany. (**What is that?** Well, here is a pretty comprehensive [video from Riot Games on YouTube about techart](https://youtu.be/kr7XYXMM7-U).)
 So, that might be a lot of things already and frankly it is!
 I __used__ to do effects and had a kind of catch phrase like "fire, water, smoke, magic, explosions, butterflies" to outline what it's about.
 But that evolved to be tool & pipeline programming.

 **Privately** I also do 2D and 3D graphic designs for flyers and T-shirts.
 But I’m also DJing and producing electronic music of the style (deep, jazz, brazil, vocal, tech-) House, Breakbeats, Swing/Jazz and easy listening breaks for many many years now.
 I did music as well drumming in the sambagroups drumkitchen and Sussurro do Asfalto.
 Furthermore I’m member of the demoscene-group Brain Control.